 The reader may ask of the importance of the configuration idea in combinatorial investigations.
 I feel it is one of a few possible basic notions of substructure and it has arisen in applications though admittedly not as frequently as some other substructures.
 The investigations into the extremal problem of the maximum number of edges in an n vertex graph with no subgraph H originated with Erdős and Stone [ES46] and Simonovits [ES66] and has a large and illustrious literature.
 There are several ways to generalize to the hypergraph setting.
 Typically one considers $simple\ hypergraphs$, those with no repeated edges.
 One can consider a r-uniform (simple) hypergraph H and forbid a given $subhypergraph\ H'$, itself a r-uniform (simple) hypergraph.
-Or one can extend to general hypergraphs and forbid a given $subhypergraph\ h$ where it is now natural to allow repeated edges in the forbidden object.
-This latter problem in the language of matrices is our focus.
-It is to be noted that hypergraphs are sometimes not allowed to have the empty edge whereas our simple matrices naturally allow the column of 0's.
+Or one can extend to general hypergraphs and forbid a given $subhypergraph\ where it is now natural to allow repeated edges in the forbidden object.
+This latter problem in the language of matrices is our focus [Ans81].
+It is to be noted that hypergraphs are sometimes not allowed to have the empty edge whereas our simple matrices naturally allow the column of 0's.$

 There are interesting connections of results about forbidden configuration to other results.
-Some related problems (VC-dimension, forbidden submatrices, patterns, covering arrays etc.) are given in Section 2 as well as the relations between them.
+Some related problems (VC-dimension, forbidden submatrices, patterns, covering arrays etc.) are given in Section 2 as well as some relations between them.

 Definition 1.1.
-For two (0,1)-matrices F and A, we say that F is a configuration in A, and write $F \prec A$ if there is a row and column permutation of F which is a submatrix of A. We say A has no configuration F (or $F \not\prec A$) if F is not a configuration in A. Let Avoid(m, F) denote the set of all m-rowed simple matrices with no configuration F.
+For two (0,1)-matrices F and A, we say that F is a configuration in A, and write $F \prec A$ if there is a row and column permutation of F which is a submatrix of A. We say A has no configuration F (or $F \not\prec A$) if F is not a configuration in A.